Rijksmuseum Tickets And Tours

-A visit to Amsterdam is incomplete without a visit to the Rijksmuseum, one of the largest and most important museums in the city.
+A trip to Amsterdam is not complete without a visit to the Rijksmuseum.
+It is one of the largest and most important museums in the capital of the Netherlands.
 Such is its magnitude that not even 5 hours are enough to appreciate all its works.

-Of course, the museum is very well organized so that you can visit those works and collections that interest you most before visual fatigue from seeing so much beauty in paintings takes over you.
-It also has a souvenir store, coffee shop and bookstore in case you want to change your focus or take something home.
+Of course, the museum is very well organized so that you can visit those works and collections that interest you most before visual fatigue from seeing so much beauty takes over.
+It also has a souvenir store, cafeteria and bookstore if you want to change the focus or take something home.

 The best option